 - (a) Legal Memoranda. - (1) Supporting Memorandum and Certificate of Service.
 All Motions and applications tendered for filing shall be accompanied by a memorandum in support thereof which shall be a brief statement of the grounds, with citation of authorities relied upon.
-Except in the case of a motion or application permitted by law to be submitted ex parte, a certificate of service in accordance with S.D.
+Except in the case of a motion or application permitted by I aw to be submitted exparte, a certificate of service in accordance with S.D.
 Ohio Civ.
 R. 5.2 shall accompany all such papers. - (2) Opposing and Reply Memoranda.
-Any memorandum in opposition shall be served and filed within twenty-one (21) days from the date of service set forth in the certificate of service attached to the Motion.
-Failure to file a memorandum in opposition may be cause for the Court to grant any Motion as filed, other than one which would result directly in entry of final judgment or an award of attorney fees.
-A reply memorandum may be served and filed within eleven (11) days after the date of service of the memorandum in opposition.
-Pursuant to Rule 6(e), Fed.
-R. Civ.
-P., three (3) days shall be added to these periods when memoranda are served by mail.
-No additional memoranda beyond those enumerated will be permitted, except upon leave of court for good cause shown.

-(3) Limitation Upon Length of Memoranda.
+Any memorandum in opposition shall be served within twenty-one (21) days from the date of service set forth in the certificate of service attached to the Motion.
+Failure to file a memorandum in opposition may be cause for the Court to grant any Motion, other than one which would result directly in entry of final judgment or an award of attorney fees.
+A reply memorandum may be served within eleven (11) days after the date of service of the memorandum in opposition.
+No additional memoranda beyond those enumerated will be permitted except upon leave of court for good cause shown. - (3) Limitation Upon Length of Memoranda.
 Memoranda in support of or in opposition to any Motion or application to the Court should not exceed twenty (20) pages.
-In all cases in which memoranda exceed twenty (20) pages, counsel must include a combined table of contents and a succinct, clear and accurate summary, not to exceed five (5) pages, indicating the main sections of the memorandum, the principal arguments and citations to primary authority made in each section, as well as the pages on which each section and any sub-sections may be found.

-(b) Citation of Legal Authorities.

-- (1) Statutes and Regulations.
+In all cases in which memoranda exceed twenty (20) pages, counsel must include a combined table of contents and a succinct, clear and accurate summary, not to exceed five (5) pages, indicating the main sections of the memorandum, the principal arguments and citations to primary authority made in each section, as well as the pages on which each section and any sub-sections may be found. - (b) Citation of Legal Authorities. - (1) Statutes and Regulations.
 All pleadings, briefs and memoranda containing references to statutes or regulations shall specifically cite the applicable statutes or regulations.
 United States Statutes should be cited by the United States Code Title and Section number, e.g., 1 U.S.C.
 Section 1. - (2) Preferential Authorities.
 In citing authorities, the Court prefers that counsel rely upon cases decided by the Supreme Court of the United States, the United States Court of Appeals for the Sixth Circuit (or, in appropriate cases, the Federal Circuit), the Supreme Court of Ohio, and this Court. - (3) Supreme Court Citations.
 Citation to United States Supreme Court decisions should be to the official U.S. Reports if published.
 Supreme Court Reporter and Lawyer's Edition shall be used where the official U.S. Reports are not yet published.
 For more recent decisions, United States Law Week, Lexis, or Westlaw citations are acceptable. - (4) Unreported Opinions.
-If unreported or unofficially published opinions are cited, copies of the opinions shall be attached to the memorandum and shall be furnished to opposing counsel. - (c) Failure to Comply.
-Failure to comply with this Rule may result in the imposition of sanctions. - (d) Correspondence with the Court.
+If unreported or unofficially published opinions are cited, copies of the opinions shall be made available upon request by the Court or opposing counsel. - (c) Correspondence with the Court.
 Letters to the Court are generally inappropriate and disfavored, unless (1) requested by the Court in a specific matter, or (2) advising the Court of the settlement of a pending matter.
 All other written communications shall be by way of formal motion or memorandum submitted in compliance with these Rules.
-All letters which are sent to the Court shall be contemporaneously served upon opposing counsel, unless otherwise ordered by the Court.
+All letters sent to the Court shall be contemporaneously served upon opposing counsel, unless otherwise ordered by the Court.